matrix-org/matrix-spec-proposals/proposals/3881-remote-push-notification-toggling.md

 Home servers should indicate their support of this MSC by adding `org.matrix.msc3881` and `org.matrix.msc3881.stable` in the response of `/_matrix/client/versions`.

-Clients that connect to a home server that doesn't yet support this proposal should interpret a missing `enabled` value as `true`.
+Clients that connect to a homeserver that doesn't yet support this proposal should interpret a missing `enabled` value as `true`.

 Home servers should migrate pushers that were registered before this proposal so that `enabled` is `true`